joseconstela/pi-node-cam-labels/README.md

 **UNMAINTAINED** This was a super quick hack for messing around with Raspbery PI

 For more information about the Google Cloud Vision API go to https://github.com/googleapis/nodejs-vision

+## Using Linux / Ubuntu?

+Try the following command to install Festival with a default voice:

+    sudo apt-get install festival festvox-kallpc16k